andyml123/andyml123.github.io/imagetest.md

 <hr>
 <p>
 {% for apage in site.pages %}
-    {% if apage.categories contains 'messages' %}
+    {% if apage.categories contains 'navbottom' %}
         {% if page.url != apage.url %}
             <ul>
                 <li><a href="{{ apage.url }}">{{ apage.title }}</a></li>